Sie sind hier: Startseite Student Projects

 Keypoints for efficient policy learning

-Description As in the project above, we use object keypoints to learn policies more efficiently.
+Description As in the project above, we use object keypoints to learn strategies more efficiently.

 In this project, the student(s) combine object keypoints with the novel SAC-GMM algorithm for policy learning on a real robot.